JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Unmasked.md

   - Whitson Blackwell
 crew:
 orchestra:
-Description: "In a world teetering on the edge of revolution, Emily Cartridge and Colonel William Shepard navigate espionage, loyalty, and sacrifice in the fledgling Continental Army."
+description: "In a world teetering on the edge of revolution, Emily Cartridge and Colonel William Shepard navigate espionage, loyalty, and sacrifice in the fledgling Continental Army."
 ---